 98. People from The Netherlands are called Dutch, or Nederlands in the Dutch language.

-99. The Netherlands is home to nine Unesco World Heritage Sites, the Wouda pumping station is one of them.
+99. The Netherlands is home to twelve Unesco World Heritage Sites, the Wouda pumping station is one of them.

 100. The Netherlands is found in Western Europe bordered by Germany on the East, Belgium on the South and water in the West and North.